JuliaLang/PackageCompiler.jl/docs/src/apps.md

 directory, perhaps providing a better user experience than just an archive of files.

-### Precompilation
+### Compilation of functions

-In the same way as files for precompilation could be given when creating sysimages, the same keyword arguments are used to add precompilation to apps.
+In the same way as [files for precompilation could be given when creating sysimages](@ref tracing), the same keyword arguments are used to add precompilation to apps.

 ### Incremental vs non-incremental sysimage